J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: July 3, 2017

+**Today's Progress**: Finally back to the Simon game!
+Managed to get the lights to switch 'on' in succession using delay().
+Next I want to make the lights blink on and off rather than staying on.
+Set up a test fixed sequence to get the timing right.
+Next up, linked that to an array which I can then get the game to modify later - each array element shares its name with one of the light divs.
+Scrapped the fixed sequence and set up a for loop referring to that array.

+This worked but problems set in when I added more items to the array - suddenly the timing was wrong again.
+I think there's a problem in calculating the delay, got to work out the exact sequence.
+Went back to the hard coded sequence and commented out the loop for now.

+I think it has something to do with the delay on subsequent calls to that div being added on to what came before.
+Today's question - is there a way to clear the preexisting delay?
+[Answer: Not a simple one...](https://stackoverflow.com/questions/7929266/jquery-delay-how-to-stop-it) but there's some workarounds there that I want to look into next time.

+**Thoughts:** Getting back to a challenge feels good.
+Finding delay()'s timing to be very confusing, but reading is always good.
+Things are tough - I didn't expect to run up against that issue with delays not being able to cancel - but I feel challenged in a good way, like I know I can solve these problems with a bit of effort.
+That's great!
+I haven't felt like this for days now!
+I love days where I learn something new about the tools I've been using all this time!

 ### Day 20: July 2, 2017

 **Today's Progress**: More personal sites.
 Hoping to be back to some heavier work tomorrow...